• Disease Overview

 Treatment

-If non-drug methods fail to sufficiently control OH symptoms, the drug fludrocortisone (Florinef), a corticosteroid derivative, can be used.
-This drug must be used with caution and monitored carefully by a physician for possible side effects.
+If non-drug methods do not sufficiently control orthostatic hypotension symptoms, the drug fludrocortisone (Florinef), a corticosteroid derivative, can be used.
+This drug must be used with caution and monitored carefully by a doctor for possible side effects.

 Adrenergic drugs such as ephedrine may be used to treat low blood pressure.
 The drug L-threo-dihydroxyphenylserine (L-DOPS or L-threo-DOPS) can also be used to treat low blood pressure.

+Erectile dysfunction (problems getting or maintaining an erection) is common in men with MSA.
+Treatments are available and can be discussed with a doctor.
 Drugs such as sildenafil (Viagra), tadalfil (Cialis) or vardenafil (Levitra) may be used to treat impotence.
-In some cases, these drugs may worsen low blood pressure and faintness.
+In some people, these drugs may worsen low blood pressure and faintness.

 • < Previous section